Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Introduction

-To the best of our knowledge, nonlinear surface waves in two-layer films with a deformable upper surface in the regime of finite Reynolds numbers have not been studied so far.
 Probably the most comprehensive theoretical and experimental study of a two-layer flow on an inclined corrugated substrate at zero Reynolds number was reported recently in Ref.\cite{shah21}.
 Assuming the Stokes flow limit and taking into account long-wave deformations, a reduced hydrodynamic model was derived that can be directly compared with earlier models of inertialess two-layer films \cite{pot05}.
 The model was used to study the dynamics of propagating flow fronts sliding down an inclined corrugated plane in the presence of contact lines.
 Similarity solutions were constructed to examine possible dynamic regimes.
 It was shown experimentally and theoretically that a small amount of a heavier fluid can accelerate an enveloping upper layer of a lighter fluid propagating ahead of the heavier layer \cite{shah21}.